-One of the most popular annual events at St. Paul's is the Parish Picnic which takes place in Rollins Park in June.
+One of the most popular annual events at St. Paul's is the Parish Picnic which takes place at a local park in June (June 26, 2016 at White's Park in Concord).
 It starts with an outdoor service of Holy Eucharist – which may even include baptisms! – after which the grills are fired up and hot dogs, hamburgers and veggie-burgers are served.
-Everyone brings salads, chips and desserts to share, and we all relax on our lawn chairs and blankets for a summertime treat of food, fellowship and fun.
+Everyone brings salads, chips and desserts to share, and we all relax on our lawn chairs and blankets for a summer time treat of food, fellowship and fun.

 Blessing of the Animals

 At St. Paul's we know that the animals in our lives are important and beloved.
 Every year, on a Sunday in early October (on or close to October 4, the day we remember St. Francis) there is a service to bless our pets.
-In 2013 the service will be on October 6.
 Dogs, cats, rabbits, guinea pigs, birds, reptiles, even fish, are brought to church and every one of them receives a special prayer of blessing.
 Owners of animals who prefer to stay home bring photographs of their pets and they too are blessed.
 And of course there are always prayers for animals who have died.
-Even stuffed animals can be blessed at this service at which everyone is welcome – whether you have two feet or four, feathers or fur, skin or scales!
+Even stuffed animals can be blessed at this service - everyone is welcome – whether you have two feet or four, feathers or fur, skin or scales!

-Every year an energetic group of volunteers puts together this extraordinary event that takes up the whole building.
-The 2012 Fair took place on October 20, with the usual great bargains in our wonderful Chapter Two thrift shop, at the Christmas table, the jewelry stand, the book sale, and all sorts of other tantalizing displays.
-Delicious lunches and other tasty treats were also available.
+Most years an energetic group of volunteers puts together this extraordinary event that takes up the whole building.
+There are the usual great bargains in our wonderful Chapter Two thrift shop, a Christmas table, the jewelry stand, book sale, and all sorts of other tantalizing displays.
+Delicious lunches and other tasty treats are also available.

 Every third Tuesday members of St. Paul's, along with their families and friends, gather in the Upper Parish Hall to share a meal together.
 Everyone brings a contribution of food and there is always plenty to go around.
 There are some excellent cooks at St. Paul's – and those of us who are better at eating than cooking simply bring bread or cookies so everyone is happy!